yugabyte/terraform-provider-yba/docs/resources/yba_installation.md

 page_title: "yba_installation Resource - terraform-provider-yba"
 subcategory: ""
 description: |-
   Manages the installation of YugabyteDB Anywhere on an existing virtual machine.
+This resource does not track the remote state and is only provided as a convenience tool.
+To reinstall, taint this resource and re-apply.
+To see remote output, run with TF_LOG=INFO.
 ---

 # yba_installation (Resource)